Tools and Resources

 - Continuing education credits (CEU) and certificate of completion

-Utah State Office of Education Secondary Health Core Curriculum 7-12
+Utah State Board of Education, Physical Education Core Curriculum

 Comprehensive School Physical Activity Programs: A Guide for Schools